4-6-6-4

-The UIC classification is refined to (2'C)C2' for Mallet locomotives.
+The UIC classification is refined to (2'C)C2' for simple articulated locomotives.

 Challengers were most common in the Union Pacific Railroad, but many other railroads ordered them as well.
+The vast majority of these were built by the American Locomotive Company, although the Baldwin Locomotive Works also built Challengers for two customers: the Denver and Rio Grande Western and Western Maryland Railway.
 An expansion for the Union Pacific Challenger class was the Union Pacific Big Boy class, being a 4-8-8-4, instead of a 4-6-6-4.

 Today, the only Challenger locomotives that survive were both owned by Union Pacific.
 One such locomotive, Union Pacific 3985, was operated by the Union Pacific Railroad in excursion service from 1981 to 2010, when mechanical problems took it out of service.
 It was retired in January 2020 due to its poor mechanical condition and subsequently donated to the Railroading Heritage of Midwest America, where it is now undergoing a second restoration.
 The second example, Union Pacific 3977 is on static display in Cody Park North Platte, Nebraska.

-Though originally intended for freight service, many units could be found leading passenger consists as well.
+Though originally intended for freight service, many units could be found for leading passenger consists as well.

+Roster of locomotives

 Railroads that used the Challenger type locomotive include: